nluo/authentication-server/README.md

 # authentication-server
-A user authentication/authorisation server powered by django
+A user authentication/authorisation restful API powered by django